-- 1. The proportion of each project level action alternative relative to the total RFD was calculated based on total acreage of parcels under consideration for leasing relative to the total acreage of federal mineral acreage available for leasing in the RFD. - 2.
-This ratio was then used as a multiplier with the total estimated GHG emissions for the entire RFD (with the highest year emission output used) to estimate GHG emissions for that particular alternative.
+1. The proportion of each project level action alternative relative to the total RFD was calculated based on total acreage of parcels under consideration for leasing relative to the total acreage of federal mineral acreage available for leasing in the RFD.

+2. This ratio was then used as a multiplier with the total estimated GHG emissions for the entire RFD (with the highest year emission output used) to estimate GHG emissions for that particular alternative.

-Under Alternative B, approximately 147 acres of lease parcels with federal minerals would be leased.
-These acres constitute approximately 0.02 percent of the total federal mineral estate of approximately 690,000 acres identified in the Billings Field Office RFD scenario.
-Therefore, based on the approach described above to estimate GHG emissions, 0.02 percent of the total estimated BLM RFD emissions of approximately 9,673 metric tons/year would be approximately 2.0 metric tons/year of CO_2e if the parcels within Alternative B were to be developed.
+Under Alternative B, approximately 602.44 acres of lease parcels with federal minerals could be leased.
+These acres constitute approximately 0.09 percent of the total federal mineral estate of approximately 690,000 acres identified in the Billings Field Office RFD scenario.
+Therefore, based on the approach described above to estimate GHG emissions, 0.09 percent of the total estimated BLM RFD emissions of approximately 9,041 metric tons/year would be approximately 8 metric tons/year of CO2e if the parcels included in Alternative B were to be developed.